What to look for:

 Means of Introduction or Spread: European frog-bit is often introduced to new water bodies when plants or turions are transported on boats, trailers and recreational gear.
 Once established, drifting mats of vegetation can spread to connected waters.

 Treatment: Manual removal in the spring or early summer can be effective for small populations but requires repeated efforts to maintain control.
 Certain chemical treatments have also been used to reduce European frog-bit.
 Information on chemical treatments can be found in Michigan’s Status and Strategy for European Frog-bit Management.

 European Frog-bit Poster for Waterfowl Hunters - Printable PDF

-Status and Strategy for European Frog-bit Management This document provides in-depth information about European Frogbit in the State of Michigan including identification, distribution, management, and control options.
+Status and Strategy for European Frog-bit Management - Printable PDF.
+This document provides in-depth information about European frog-bit in Michigan including identification, distribution, management and control options.

-MDARD Weed Risk Assessment for European Frogbit (Hydrocharis morsus-ranae) - This document evaluates the invasive potential of the plant species using information based on establishment, spread and potential to cause harm.
+MDARD Weed Risk Assessment for European Frog-bit (Hydrocharis morsus-ranae) - Printable PDF.
+This document evaluates the invasive potential of the plant species using information based on establishment, spread and potential to cause harm.